PWC Advice For Large Sea Doo Rides…

 Related: Safe Riding Tips

-Why are large group riding caution tips timely?
+Why are large PWC group riding caution tips timely?
 Personal watercraft sales are up in recent years.
-So, many more owners are going on day rides and multi-day tours.
+So, many more owners are going on jet ski day rides and multi-day Sea Doo tours.
 Typically, I see small groups of up to a half dozen jet skis out for a ride.
-But increasingly, I’ve also noticed large groups of 20 or even 30 or more PWC’s together on the water.
+But increasingly, I’ve also noticed larger groups of 20 Sea Doo’s or more together for PWC adventures.

 Smaller Groups Advantages

-For me, it’s important to know beforehand what riders in your group are capable of, and what kind of ride they like.
+For me, it’s important to know beforehand what riders in your jet ski group are capable of, and what kind of Sea Doo ride they like.
 This prior insight helps avoid possible issues and tensions once the ride is underway.
-Also, it can help pre-determine both the distance and pace of the ride.
-Forewarning also helps avoid the frustration of some riders being too slow or too fast for others.
+Also, it can help pre-determine both the distance and pace your PWC adventure.
+Forewarning also helps avoid the frustration of some jet ski riders being too slow or too fast for others.
 Or of unnecessary complications when unforeseen circumstances suddenly change the duration of the ride or riding conditions in midstream.
 Or when an emergency happens.

-What’s more, in a smaller group, it’s easier to ensure that everyone’s riding a personal watercraft suitable for the ride and capable of completing it.
-And that participating skis are properly equipped and relatively well matched in reliability, size, power and performance to handle the duration, pace and fuel range of the ride.
+What’s more, in a smaller jet ski group, it’s easier to ensure that everyone’s riding a personal watercraft suitable for the ride and capable of completing it.
+And that participating jet skis are properly equipped and relatively well matched in reliability, size, power and performance to handle the duration, pace and fuel range of the Sea Doo ride.

-For example, I ride with various companions of similar experience level.
-We all ride similar models of watercraft.
+For example, I jet ski with various companions of similar experience level.
+We all ride similar models of personal watercraft.
 I know that we watch out for each other.
 That we won’t leave anyone behind.
 Also, we are prepared for any surprises and enjoy riding the same pace.
 We always maintain 360˚ situational awareness, are safety conscious and practice proper boating etiquette.

-On the other hand, I’ve been large group riding that’s been not much better than herding cats.
-There are so many riders that it’s impossible to keep track of where everyone is at any given time.
+On the other hand, I’ve been large PWC group riding that’s been not much better than herding cats.
+There are so many jet ski riders that it’s impossible to keep track of where everyone is at any given time.
 Or anticipate what individuals will do next.
 There are so many cross wakes generated by the group that the ride is can be rough or unpredictable.
-Sure, it’s an impressive sight to ride with so many others.
-And to be with so many companions that share your love of PWC riding.
-But there are too many other downsides with large group riding for my comfort level, such as…
+Sure, it’s an impressive sight to ride with so many other personal watercraft.
+And to be with so many companions that share your love of Sea Doo riding.
+But there are too many other downsides with large PWC group riding for my comfort level, such as…

-What’s the liability for the ride organizer?
+What’s the liability for the jet ski ride organizer?
 For the ride leader(s)?
-Of each participating rider?
+Of each participating jet ski rider?
 Even if it’s a free ride and no money changes hands, there are liability concerns with so many unfamiliar riders and so many uncontrollable variables.
-Certainly there are potential liability concerns during any ride, but they are less prevalent or likely in a small group of friends just going for a casual outing.
-Talk to your insurance broker to make sure you’re covered before going on any ride.
+Certainly there are potential liability concerns during any jet ski ride, but they are less prevalent or likely in a small group of friends just going for a casual outing.
+Talk to your insurance broker to make sure you’re covered before going on any Sea Doo ride.

 Time & Space

 Then there’s the issue of docking.
 Is the enough space at the launch and everywhere else a large group decides to stop?
 Crowded docking can be difficult and inconvenient.
-It’s also a good recipe for dings and scrapes to your PWC.
+It’s also a good recipe for dings and scrapes to your personal watercraft.

-Speaking of stopping while large group riding, by the time everyone gets their fuel and pays at a marina, how long does it take to gas up that many ski’s?
-And if some units get worse fuel economy and need to top up more often than others that means more delays.
+Speaking of stopping while large PWC group riding.
+By the time everyone gets their fuel and pays at a marina, how long does it take to gas up that many jet ski’s?
+And if some personal watercraft get worse fuel economy and need to top up more often than others that means more delays.

-For these reasons, I avoid large group riding.
-But if I were going to go, I’d want to consider the items on this checklist to make it as comfortable, enjoyable and hassle free as possible…
+For these reasons, I avoid large PWC group riding.
+But if I were going to go, I’d want to consider the items on the following checklist to make it as comfortable, enjoyable and hassle free as possible…

-Another way to help eliminate some of the large group ride variables is to schedule it for a weekday rather than a weekend.
+Another way to help eliminate some of the large PWC group riding variables is to schedule it for a weekday rather than a weekend.
 This way, fewer people will be able to go and the riders that do are more likely to be more experienced enthusiasts.

 Docs, Fees & Gear

-To protect organizers and other riders, insist that all large group riding participants (operators and passengers) sign liability waivers before participating – no exceptions.
+To protect organizers and other jet ski riders, insist that all large PWC group riding participants (operators and passengers) sign liability waivers before participating – no exceptions.

-Set the arrival time for launching at least an hour before departure time and don’t wait for anyone who’s late when it’s time to leave.
-Before departure, make a route plan available with a list of towns being visited, lock locations, and expected gas & food stops to help anyone who gets separated to reconnect with the group on route.
+Set the arrival time for launching at least an hour before departure time.
+Then, don’t wait for anyone who’s late when it’s time to leave.
+Before departure, make a route plan available with a list of towns being visited, lock locations, and expected gas & food stops.
+This will assist anyone who gets separated to reconnect with the group on route.
 Include a cell number(s) to contact with other riders if needed.

-Also, do a ski count and make sure everyone knows how many are riding in your group at the outset.
+Also, do a jet ski count and make sure everyone knows how many are riding in your PWC group at the outset.
 Do recounts at stops along the way.
-In addition, use the buddy system to make sure all riders have someone to keep an eye on them during the ride.
+In addition, use the buddy system to make sure all riders have someone to keep an eye on them during the Sea Doo ride.

-Carrying snacks to eat on the water means the large group can stop anywhere for quick lunch without the delays and hassles of trying to cram everyone into a waterfront restaurant.
+Carrying snacks to eat on the water means a large PWC group can stop anywhere for quick lunch.
+This avoids the delays and hassles of trying to cram everyone into a waterfront restaurant.
 Just remember to take your garbage home with you!

 Above all, don’t let peer pressure take over any ride.
-When things get competitive, operators start to play or some riders try to show off is when things can go dangerously wrong.
-In my experience, the more riders there are, the more likely it is that peer pressure will rear its ugly head.
+When things get competitive, some jet ski riders start to play or try to show off.
+That’s when things can go dangerously wrong.
+In my experience, the more jet ski riders there are, the more likely it is that peer pressure will rear its ugly head.

 Don’t get me wrong.
 Riding in a group is the best way to take your jet ski out on the water.
 All I’m saying in this column is that I’ve found fewer issues, less stress and more compatible riding in a smaller group.
 But whatever your choice, make sure the group’s purpose and plan are right for you before heading out.
 Happy Sea Doo riding!